Owning a Reptile

 Calcium and Vitamin A deficiencies tend to be two problem areas for many reptiles.
 Be sure you know how your pet will get these two important elements.

 Calcium can be a particularly challenging element to get right in a reptile’s diet because it is interconnected with other functions of the body.
 If the UV light isn’t adequate for the pet, it won’t properly process the calcium provided in the diet.
 Additionally, not keeping your reptile in a proper temperature can prevent it from being able to digest its food or absorbing calcium.
-The third factor that affects a reptile’s ability to absorb calcium is another mineral—phosphorous.
-If there is too much phosphorous in a diet, the balance between calcium and phosphorous will be disrupted, leading to problems.
+The third factor that affects a reptile’s ability to absorb calcium is another mineral: phosphorus (Phosphorus = noun, phosphorous=adjective).
+If there is too much phosphorus in a diet, the balance between calcium and phosphorus will be disrupted, leading to problems.
+Many feeder insects are high in phosphorus and low in calcium.
+To make them more nutritious, the insects should be gut-loaded (fed the nutrients we want the reptile to receive) for 24-48 hours before feeding and then dusted with a species appropriate high quality calcium supplement (without phosphorus) and a multivitamin.
+The schedule for feeding and providing supplementation will vary depending on your pet’s species and age.
 Providing a healthy diet for your reptile can help prevent diet-related issues such as metabolic bone disease and difficulty laying eggs.

 Housing and Environment

 All pet reptiles need some kind of housing.
 Having your pet loose in the house or apartment is not a workable situation.
 The housing should be large enough for your pet when it gets to be an adult and should provide something to climb on for those species that live above the ground.
+Keep in mind that many ‘kits’ sold by pet stores do not provide adequate space for the species they are advertised for.
 You should also set up the enclosure in a way that will provide an area where the pet can get out of sight.
-This can be done with dense vegetation, a cave, rock groupings or a hide box.
+This can be done with dense non-toxic vegetation, a cave, rock groupings or a hide box.
 Reptiles feel stressed when they are exposed all the time, and stress leads to health problems.

 Another thing to consider about your housing is what are you going to have on the ground.
-Things like sand and bark can be swallowed by a pet when it is feeding, causing intestinal blockages.
+Substrates like sand and bark can be swallowed by a pet when it is feeding, causing intestinal blockages.
 One way around this is to provide an area where the risk of picking up extra material while feeding is minimal.
 If you have a snake, you may want to feed it in another bare tank or plastic container.
 Most turtles and lizards can eat out of bowls or saucers.
+Alternatively, many reptile owners will use tiles or paper towels in the bottom of the enclosure as easy-to-clean options.

 The best temperature at which to keep your pet will vary quite a bit among the species, but almost all reptiles will need some additional heating.
-A range of temperature within the enclosure is usually the best approach.
-You can set up one end to be the warmest and have the temperature get a little cooler as the pet moves to the other end.
-With a range of temperatures available, the pet can adjust its temperature as it wants.
+Avoid in-tank heating elements like heat rocks, as they can cause severe burns.
+A range of temperatures within the enclosure is usually the best approach.
+You should set up one end to be the warmest and have the temperature get a little cooler as the pet moves to the other end.
+With a range of temperatures available, the pet can adjust its temperature as it needs.
 You must be sure that the warmest end is warm enough for the species you have.
-A thermometer in the enclosure is a must for all reptiles.
+A thermometer in the enclosure is a must for all reptiles; multiple is even better (one at the coolest part and one at the basking site).
+Digital thermometers are more accurate than dial thermometers.

 If you’ve done your research and know where your particular species lives in the wild, you have a good idea about how much humidity it will need.
 Desert species need low humidity, forest species need medium humidity, and species that live in tropical rain forests need high humidity.
-If a species that needs low humidity is kept in too high humidity, it will develop skin problems.
-If a species that needs high humidity is kept in too low humidity, it will develop respiratory and skin problems.
+If a species is kept in inappropriate humidity, it could develop skin and/or respiratory problems.
 Be aware of your pet’s humidity needs and try to meet them as well as you can, but don’t sacrifice air circulation to get higher humidity.
+If able, provide at least one hygrometer (humidity meter) in the enclosure to closely monitor this parameter.

 Safety Considerations

-Another thing you should note while researching your pet reptile is any safety considerations.
+You should note any safety considerations while researching your pet reptile.
 Some reptiles are small when you get them but can grow to be large, strong adults.
 Some of these large reptiles can pose biting, scratching and crushing risks to people and other animals, so be mindful!

-Salmonella is another risk with most reptiles.
+Salmonella and other bacterial infections are another risk with most reptiles.
 Good hand-washing and sanitation is important when handling reptiles, especially with small children.
 To decrease the risk of exposure, reptiles should never be kept in areas of food preparation.
 If you have a health condition or take a medication that weakens your immune system, you should check with your personal physician before considering a reptile as a pet since it may pose a health risk to you.

 Keeping a reptile as a pet can be a fun, educational and entertaining experience.
 While many people don’t think of reptiles as cute and cuddly, they are surprised by the personalities they do see after they’ve had a reptile pet for a while.
 And for those people who have more than one of a species, you’ll definitely see differences between the individuals.